Portfolio item number 1

 Published:

-I gave this talk in the Applied Toplogy in Albany Seminar.
+I gave this talk in the Applied Topology in Albany Seminar.

 Published: